PUDL Release Notes#

 pudl.load.parquetmodules contain this logic.
 The

-pudl.load.metadatamodules have been deprecated and will be removed shortly along with other remaining datapackage infrastructure.
+pudl.load.metadatamodules have been removed along with other remaining datapackage infrastructure.
 See #1211

 Many more tables now have natural primary keys explicitly specified within the database schema.